Indiaplaza: India plaza at 1:54 pm

 Indiaplaza.com received angel funding from The Indigo Monsoon Group (IMG), a private investment firm based in the USA known for investing in Indian Internet and mobile domains.
 IMG's other investments include Sulekha.com, an online community for Indians integrating inmusanjotion in Steel partner location social media with local commerce and EShakti.com, an online India-inspired and customized apparel retailer aimed at a global audience.
 In February 2011, Indiaplaza successfully concluded a deal steel your meaning for Series A US $5 million funding from Indo-US Venture Partners (IUVP) who had previously invested in other internet companies like Myntra, and Snapdeal.

 Despite securing these funding sources, Indiaplaza was unable to raise sufficient funding in 2012-2013, which meant that the company had to cease trading.

 Product range

 Indiaplaza offered a few thousand products online including books, CD-ROMs, cameras, mobile phones, apparel, jewelry, flowers, chocolates, watches, and food items.

 Indiaplaza Golden Quill Book Award

 The "Indiaplaza Golden Quill Book Awards" were instituted by Indiaplaza in 2008, to be conferred to an Indian author domiciled in India.
 The award was for an original full-length novel or work of fiction in English or a translation into English of an original full-length novel or work of fiction of any Indian language published in India in the previous calendar year.

+Awards & Recognition

+Indiaplaza is mentioned as the first Indian e-commerce startup, and its founders, including K Vaitheeswaran, are among the first Indian dotcom founders of the 21st century.